Every author has a unique writing process—that means there are millions of ways to write a book.

 It’s like telling a young child to draw a picture and then every 5 minutes you offer them a cookie.
 The child is not going to be able to get that picture finished anytime soon, and it’s probably going to look like crap with all those crumbs on it.

 When you start writing your first draft, just write!

 Don’t research.
 Don’t close your writing document.
 Don’t talk to anyone.
 Don’t try to edit while you type.
 Don’t worry about spelling.
 Don’t look at a dictionary.
 Don’t do anything that distracts you from writing the ideas down as they flow through your mind.

 If you follow these simple rules, you’ll find your writing productivity will increase dramatically.
-For me, my writing productivity increased several times over by following this one simple rule: when you write your first draft, do nothing but write new words as you go.
+For me, my writing productivity increased several times over just by following this one simple rule: When you write your first draft, do nothing but write new words as you go.

 How to Stay in Creative Writing Mode

-- Typos: Fix them only if they are immediately obvious to you and you don’t find fixing them distracting you from writing the next sentence.
+- Typos: Fix them only if they are immediately obvious to you and it doesn’t distract you from writing the next sentence.
 Do NOT search for them during creative writing.